diego-escalante/tidbyt-tracker/README.md

 ## Tracker Setup
 1. Install [Pixlet](https://tidbyt.dev/docs/build/installing-pixlet)
     * Make sure you download the correct pixlet release.
-For Raspberry Pi Zero 2 W, you want the linux arm64 version, not amd64.
+Particularly, check if you need the arm64 or amd64 (or something else), depending on the architecture of your device.
 2. Install [Node and NPM](https://nodejs.org/en/download)
     * Personally, I found the easiest way to install Nodejs on a Pi Zero is to first install [nvm](https://github.com/nvm-sh/nvm), and then use nvm to install node. (`nvm install --lts`)
 3. Install [Git](https://git-scm.com/downloads) if you don't have it.